 Just like themes, not all extensions are built the same.
 When selecting extensions, you need to make sure they come from a reputable source.
 A bad extension can be full of bugs, which will slow your website down considerably.

-If you’re searching for Magento extensions, check out CreativeMinds collection.
+If you’re searching for the right tools, check out CreativeMinds collection of Magento extensions to boost optimization.
 We specialize in professionally made extensions that won’t overload your Magento 2 store.

 There You Have It!

 These are our top ten tips for Magento performance optimization.
-We hope these straightforward tips help you seen an improvement in your eCommerce stores speed and overall performance.
+From the best way to configure Magento to tweaking full-page cache options, We hope these straightforward tips help you see an improvement in your eCommerce store’s speed and overall performance.